google/zetasql/docs/query-syntax.md

 The first iteration of a recursive union operation runs the base term.
 Then, each subsequent iteration runs the recursive term and produces _new rows_ which are unioned with the previous iteration.
-The recursive union operation terminates when an recursive term iteration produces no new rows.
+The recursive union operation terminates when a recursive term iteration produces no new rows.

 If recursion does not terminate, the query will not terminate.